Accounts on HoloLens

 During initial HoloLens setup, users are required to sign in with the account they want to use on the device.
 This account can be either a consumer Microsoft account or an enterprise account that has been configured in Azure Active Directory (AAD) or Active Directory Federation Services (ADFS).

-HoloLens is a single user device and signing into this account during setup creates a user profile on the device which the user can use to sign-in, and against which all apps will store their data.
+Signing into this account during setup creates a user profile on the device which the user can use to sign-in, and against which all apps will store their data.
 This same account also provides Single Sign On for apps such as Edge or Skype via the Windows Account Manager APIs.

 Additionally, when signing into an enterprise or organizational account on the device, it may also apply Mobile Device Management (MDM) policy, if configured by your IT Admin.